dancer1325/micromatch/README.md

 * [brace expansion](https://github.com/micromatch/braces) (`foo/{1..5}.md`, `bar/{a,b,c}.js`)
 * regex character classes (`foo-[1-5].js`)
 * regex logical "or" (`foo/(abc|xyz).js`)

-You can mix and match these features to create whatever patterns you need!
+* PREVIOUS features -- can be -- mixed

 ## Switching to micromatch

+* TODO:
 _(There is one notable difference between micromatch and minimatch in regards to how backslashes are handled.
 See [the notes about backslashes](#backslashes) for more information.)_

 ### From minimatch